Tuning & Caring Info

 Bounce Back / Parasitic Reflector Setup

 When running 2 antennas in a bounce-back/parasitic reflector configuration, puck spacing is recommended at 86” spacing center-to-center (Suburban’s/Excursion’s/Van’s, etc.).
 A good starting point for puck mounting is approx. 13-14” from the rear hatch/door.
 Measure 5 times, drill/cut once! 😉 The rear puck will be grounded out to the roof using braided grounding strap from puck center to one of the bolts to your puck.
 Your coax/feed line will be connected to the front puck.
 With the rear antenna removed, set the tuning on your front (hot) antenna.
 When completed move to the rear puck.
 Install the 2nd antenna to the front (hot) position with the stinger approximately 2-3” shorter (starting point) and tune as necessary.
 In this configuration, your signal will be more directional and will have additional forward gain – more or less, a mobile beam.
+In most cases, signal coming in from rear of vehicle will have some rejection.

 Caring & Cleaning